Cannabis in Wisconsin: The Hemp-Derived THC Loophole (2018)

+In 2018, the Farm Bill was passed at the Federal Level.
+This bill legalized hemp and its derivatives as long as they contain less than 0.3% Delta-9 THC by dry weight.
+Because the law did not specifically address other intoxicating cannabinoids found in hemp, such as Delta-8 THC and THC-A, these products are being sold legally in the state.
+They are commonly available in forms such as THC-A flower, edibles, beverages, and vape cartridges.
+This lack of specific state regulation has prompted concern from some lawmakers.
+As of late 2025, State Assembly Member Lindee Brill made a proposal that would redefine hemp to include all psychoactive cannabinoids and effectively close this loophole.
+The proposal's future is uncertain, as Governor Evers has historically vetoed legislation that he deemed to be piecemeal or restrictive, and he has consistently advocated for full recreational cannabis legalization.
+Following the passage of FY2026 Agriculture appropriations act (P.L.
+119-37, Division B), which was enacted in November 2025 federal restrictions that effectively ban most intoxicating and synthetic hemp-derived THC products were passed and strict criminal enforcement of the hemp ban is set to begin December 11th, 2026, putting an estimated 3,500 jobs, hundreds of small businesses and between $700 million-1 billion in annual revenue at risk of immediate elimination.

-Prohibition
+Criminal Prohibition

 The 1939 legislation "161.275 Possession and use of marijuana; penalty" stated that the penalty for "growing, cultivating, mixing, compounding, having control of, preparing, possessing, using, prescribing, selling, administering or dispensing marijuana or hemp" would be no less than one year and no more than two years in the state prison.
 Currently, possession of any amount (first offense) is a misdemeanor, punishable by up to 6 months in prison and a $1,000 fine.
-Possession of any amount for a subsequent offense is a felony, punishable by up to 3.5 years in prison and a $10,000 fine, which is also the penalty for selling 200 grams (7 oz) or less.
+Possession of any amount for a subsequent offense is a felony, punishable by up to 3.5 years in prison and a $10,000 fine, which is also the penalty for selling 200 grams (7 oz) or less making Wisconsin's cannabis Prohibition laws some of the most restrictive in the entire nation.

 State law allows possession of less than 25 grams (9/10 oz) to be prosecuted as an ordinance violation at the municipal and county level, permitting those entities to issue a penalty of monetary forfeiture (fines) with no jail time if the amount specified by the ordinance is received.
-In practice, numerous counties and municipalities have such ordinances.
+In practice, numerous counties and municipalities have such ordinances but a majority across the state still do not.